Lua Scripting Tutorial, Part 2¶

 Next you will rotate the switch.
 On a new line, type:

-is an function that tells Core we want to rotate an object.2
+is an function that tells Core you want to rotate an object.TIME_ROTATE

 The script should now look like this:

-Unfortunately that didn't quite work out the way we wanted...
+Unfortunately that didn't quite work out the way you wanted.
 Depending on where in the scene you placed your light switch, it might look like this image, where the switch rotated sideways instead of up.

-To get the script to rotate the switch the way we want, only along the y-axis, it needs to know to move relative to its original position.
+To get the script to rotate the switch the way you want, only along the y-axis, it needs to know to move relative to its original position.
 Luckily in this case the RotateTo()

-function has an optional parameter that we can add to specify that we want the rotation to happen relative to its own space.
+function has an optional parameter that you can add to specify that you want the rotation to happen relative to its own space.

 Change the last line to look like this: